yuhogun0908/Walking-Assistance-System-for-the-Visually-Impaired-in-real-time/README.md

 # WSVI
-WASVI : Walking Assistance System for the Visually Impaired in real-time
+WASVI : Walking Assistance System for the Visually Impaired in Real-Time

 ## Methods
 [1].
 Object Detection